-To figure your unadjusted basis, begin with your original basis in your car, which generally is its cost.
+To figure your unadjusted basis, begin with your car's original basis, which generally is its cost.
 Cost includes sales and luxury taxes, destination charges, and dealer preparation.
 Increase your basis by any substantial improvements you make to your car, such as adding air conditioning or a new engine.
 Decrease your basis by any deductible casualty loss, section 179 deduction, diesel fuel tax credit, gas guzzler tax, clean-fuel vehicle deduction, and qualified electric vehicle credit.
-See Publication 535 for more information on the clean-fuel vehicle deduction, and the gualified electric vehicle credit.
+See Publication 535 for more information on the clean-fuel vehicle deduction and the qualified electric vehicle credit.

-If your business use later falls to 50% or less, you may have to include in your income any excess depreciation.
+If your business use later falls to 50% or less, you may have to recapture (include in your income) any excess depreciation.
 See Car Used 50% or Less for Business, later, for more information.

-If you acquired the car by gift or inheritance, see Publication 551, Basis of Assets, for information on your basis in the car.
+If you acquired the car by gift or inheritance, see Publication 551.
+Basis of Assets, for information on your basis in the car.